Remember that Pixar movie where little Riley has all these emotions running around, trying to make sense of her new world?

 Each issue alone is tough.
 Added together?
 Fear bombards you.

 - Next, make a written list of worries.
 At the top, write, “Problems.”
 Then cross that title out, writing “Challenges” instead.
+(Yes, physically write and change it.)

 - Consciously do the same exchange in your mind.
 Problems are weights that hold you down.
 Challenges are trials you can work through.